ex-Plant/2025_learning/boot.dev/sql_dbs/mysql3_boot_dot_dev.md

   WHERE shipment_status = 'pending'
   AND quantity BETWEEN 0 and 10;
 ```
-`ℹ️ in SQL there is no dounble  == or tripple ===, equal sign is always a comparison operator, we are not using it as
+`ℹ️ in SQL there is no double  == or tripple ===, equal sign is always a comparison operator, we are not using it as
 assignment
 operator like in js, so we don't need to differentiate between them`